 In some instances, charges may be incurred up to 90 days prior to the start of the award.
 If sufficient notification has been received from a sponsor to determine that an award will be made, the award may be set up in SAP with the completion of the IPAS form.
 The signed, completed form should be sent to the OSP Post-award project specialist.
 If an award is subsequently not made, any expenses charged to the award must be removed and covered by the department.
 Check with your project specialist if you have a need to spend prior to the beginning of the award.
 All charges prior to 90 days of the start of the award require written sponsor approval.

-Transfers of expenses must be thoroughly documented.
+Transfers of expenses must be thoroughly documented by the preparer.
 If the transfer is made more than 90 days after the original cost was posted, a detailed explanation for the delay in making the transfer must also be included.

 Charges that are not allowable per 2CFR§200 must not be charged to federal grants and contracts.
-Items that are normally considered indirect charges can only be charged to federal grants and contracts if specifically approved in writing by the sponsor and the circumstances for their need justified.
+Items that are normally considered indirect charges can only be charged to federal grants and contracts under special circumstances which must be justified and, depending on the sponsor, may require sponsor approval.
 These items would normally include administrative and clerical salaries, office supplies, toner cartridges, diskettes, local telephone charges, cellular phones, copy charges, memberships, journals and subscriptions.
 2CFR§200 does provide some exceptions where these expenses may be charged to a grant or contract.
 Check with your OSP Post-Award project specialist if you have questions about the allowability of these types of expenses for your award or contract.

 Salaries and Wages